datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 {: .language-python}

 By default, matplotlib creates a figure in a separate window.
-When using ipython notebooks, we can make figures appear in-line within the notebook by
+When using Jupyter notebooks, we can make figures appear in-line within the notebook by
 writing:

 ~~~